Alternate Currencies#

 On budget lines#

 You can also enter invoice currencies on budget lines.
-The use of job-specific unit prices in this context has already been discussed earlier.
+The use of project-specific unit prices in this context has already been discussed earlier.
 Based on our previous example, you specify a price of CAD90 for resources of work type CONSULT and set up a budget line for a resource.
 The pricing functionality then calculates a price of CAD90 and converts this amount into local currency.
 Although the price was determined based on the currency factor stored on the related WBS line, you can still change the factor on the budget line.
 The following changes are also made on the budget line:

-• The Unit Price (FCY) checkbox is selected.
+- The Unit Price (FCY) checkbox is selected.
 This means that the price calculated for sales is stored in the invoice currency and converted into LCY.

 On sales documents#

 Customer data to fill in the sell-to and bill-to fields is then copied automatically.
-The invoice currency is also copied from the job.
+The invoice currency is also copied from the project.
 In our case, it’s the currency stored for the customer, although that’s not always true.
 Attempts to enter a different currency on the sales header will prompt an error message.

 You then open the WBS.
 On the ribbon, you choose New > Create Sales Document.
-The status of the job must be set to Open.
+The status of the project must be set to Open.
 After the status has been verified for all WBS lines, the Create Sales Document function is run.

 Note